nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User decides to delete a log/logs in a specific friend.
-2. User keys in necessary details with the one-line command.
+2. User keys in necessary details.
 3. Amigos clears the input and provides feedback of deletion success.

    Use case ends.